Shivkant-Chauhan/initial-prototype---dockerizing-oppia/.github/README.md

 https://user-images.githubusercontent.com/91013793/227344282-e602d610-a4a6-4946-b342-b689d72fecae.mov

-Also NOTE: I have used the pre-built webpack bundles of the files in this prototype, just add the RUN command in the `webserver dockerfile` to do the webpack compilations...
+Also NOTE: I have used the pre-built webpack bundles of the files, and the already installed services from the /oppia-tools directory in this prototype, just add the RUN command in the `webserver dockerfile` to do the webpack compilations... but all these things I can handle care within the GSoC coding period